ceejbot/where-the-js-runs/outline.md

 ### How to pick a platform

+Just getting started?
+Use an Arduino.
+Flash it with node-firmata, install Johnny-Five, and learn the basics of setting up circuits.
+Do this!
+It reduces the size of the problem space as you're getting started.
+You already know the language, after all.
+This lets you concentrate on building circuits that do what you want, and on reading data from sensors.
+It's easy to debug & fast to run new stuff.

 Size: do you need it to be tiny and battery-run?
 You're probably doing it with an Arduino or a variant.

 Lots and lots of sensors and servos?
 Probably an Arduino.

 Heavy processing load, like computer vision?
 Probably a Beagle.

 Need video output?
 Probably a Raspberry Pi.

-Do you need this to run on a battery off somewhere?
-Do you need it to be small?
-You're going Arduino.

-Do you have lots and lots of sensors and servos to connect up?

-### Where power comes from

-A quick intro to electricity.
+The Pi is an odd platform but it's easily available & lots of people have written software for it already.

+### Power everything

+Electricity.

+Now we come to one of those intimidating topics.
+Fear not, I say!
+There's a lot of stuff to learn here, but mostly you only need the basic principles to get started.

 You need complete circuits: the electrons must flow (electrons expand consciousness).

+volts: voltage, or the potential to flow.
+Think of this as water pressure.

+amps: current, or how much water is flowing.

+ohms: resistance, or how how wide the water pipe is (wide pipes are lower resistance)

+### How to do it

+Step 1: provide power to the board.
 Your USB connection to your laptop provides just under 5 volts of power while you're connected.
 You'll need a battery when you're not.

+Step 2: Next you tap off the board's power supply to feed your I/O devices.
 Your I/O devices need power too!
-Generally your board wil have two connections:  a live *positive* connector, at 5V or 3V typically for these boards, and a *ground* or *negative*.
+Generally your board will have two connections: a live *positive* connector, at 5V or 3V typically for these boards, and a *ground* or *negative*.

+Current goes *in* to an input's 5V/+ pin and then *out* through the ground.
+(Well, actually the electrons flow the other way, but ssshh, don't tell anybody.)

-Order doesn't matter except for diodes, which go only one way by definition!
+For simpler parts like resistors or buttons, order doesn't matter.
+Order *does* matter for diodes, which go only one way by definition!
 Note that an LED is a diode, so this is a fact you'll need to remember for the very first circuit you make in all these workshops.

-positive: longer wire (to 5V)
+* positive: longer wire (to 5V)
-negative: shorter wire (to ground) put a resistor in there somewhere or it'll pop
+* negative: shorter wire (to ground)
+* put a resistor in there somewhere or it'll pop

 Arduinos run at 5V and so do all the gizmos designed to work with them.
 You'll also get lots of things designed to run at 3.3V, and you'll learn how to change the voltage level of your circuit down.